stuart-warren/django-opentsdb/README.md

 Change url to one for opentsdb ascii data for metrics you want (may want to down-sample)

 ![load average graph using opentsdb data but generated with NVD3 library](https://raw.github.com/stuart-warren/django-opentsdb/master/docs/images/nvd3-load-2.png)

+See https://github.com/proofpoint/kairosdb for another alternative with nicer graphs and runs on cassandra rather than hbase